alanmitchell/micropython-inputs/README.md

 # micropython-inputs
-This micropython library facilitates reading digital and analog inputs on the pyboard or other microcontrollers running micropython.
-Some of the notable features are:
+This Micro Python library facilitates reading digital and analog inputs on the pyboard or other microcontrollers running [Micro Python](http://micropython.org/), a variant of the Python 3 programming language that runs on some microcontrollers.
+These library routines were tested on a [pyboard, available here](https://micropython.org/store/#/store).
+Some of the notable features of this library are:

 * Digital input pins are debounced so transitions are detected cleanly.
 Debouncing parameters are controllable by the user.
 * Digital input pins can be configured as counters for counting pulse trains.
 Either one or both edges of the pulses can be counted, and debouncing is present to clean up reed switch closures.